 What tools or resources would you like to use in the future?

 What you might learn from this, is more than you will ever learn from a once-a-year performance review.
-By engaging with internal and external employees by asking them about development goals, areas of improvement and development, you will identify gaps in your work methods and practices – and from there, you can adjust accordingly.
+By engaging with external talents by asking them about development goals, areas of improvement and development, you will identify gaps in your work methods and practices – and from there, you can adjust accordingly.

 More than 82% of leaders think humans and machines will work as integrated teams in their companies within the next five years.
-Machines, software and artificial intelligence are already making job processes more effortless, and with Flextribe, companies can automate tedious tasks and save time and resources.
+Machines, software and artificial intelligence are already making job processes more effortless, and with Flextribe's freelance management system, companies can automate tedious tasks and save time and resources.
 Dell Technologies asked leaders around the world how companies might accelerate digital transformation, and the answer was clear:

 To accommodate the shift in work practices, it is not only the mindset that plays a role.
 Technology can help you define and visualize your company.
 Perhaps an online questionnaire, a digital pitch deck or an interactive quiz can help you align flexible workers with your company culture.
-An online onboarding process might improve your workers’ impression of the workplace before they even start.
+An online onboarding process might improve a freelancer's impression of the workplace even before starting.
 Finally, an employee feedback survey can save you time and resources – this is where freelance management systems can come in handy.

 Feedback goes both ways